rootisgod/rootisgod/_drafts/Automating-Azure-With-Ansible-Part-1-Environment-Setup.md

 ---
 layout: post
-title:  "Automating Azure with Ansible"
+title:  "Automating Azure with Ansible - Part 1"
 date:   2021-01-28 18:00:00 +0100
 categories: azure devops ansible automation windows
 ---

 {% include all-header-includes.html %}
-{% include all-footer-includes.html %}

-This post will quite lengthy, but it will outline how to use Ansible to deploy and setup Windows machines on Azure and achieve the automation holy grail and have Infrastructure as Code.
+This post will quite lengthy, but it will outline the starting steps on how to use Ansible to deploy resources on Azure from ansible, on a Windows machine.
+I discovered Ansible quite late on as it is Linux only, unlike Terraform.
+So, in this post we will walk through how to setup a Windows environment that we can use to run ansible and deploy to Azure.
+In doing so we will achieve the automation holy grail of having our Infrastructure as Code.
-I'll show an efficient way to setup the development and deployment environment on Windows, which isn't something you could easily do until relatively recently.

 One question might be 'What is Ansible and why use it?'.
-The best answer I have is that Ansible is a simple but powerful way to get started with Configuration Management of Infrastructure, and it is also a very hot trend right now in lots of areas.
+The best answer I have is that Ansible is a simple but powerful way to get started with Configuration Management of your Cloud Infrastructure in this use case, and it is also a very hot trend right now in lots of areas.
 Ansible is starting to really dominate the market.
-Terraform is also a contender but it is more difficult to use well in my opinion, and the state file concept causes a few headaches that ansible can simply circumvent.
+Terraform is also a contender for this job but it is more difficult to use well in my opinion, and the state file concept causes a few headaches that Ansible can simply circumvent.
 I won't go too deep into it, but with Ansible we essentially declare a resource and tell Ansible we would like it created.
 Be it a VM, a disk, a software package installed on a Windows machine, you name it, ansible can likely do it.
-Terraform can also do most of this but stops short of simple OS configuration capability and it likes to keep track of what is created in a state file and it really starts to get complicated when you get an error, or worse, you lose your original state file.
+Terraform can also do this but it is more 'enterprisey' in scope and so can have some headaches around State files and refactoring exsting code can be difficult.
+Ansible is a jack of all trades, and while still rough, it is gaining a lot of traction as a good middle-ground for lots of purposes.
+This post gives a more detailed explanation [https://www.whizlabs.com/blog/ansible-vs-terraform/](https://www.whizlabs.com/blog/ansible-vs-terraform/)

-# What We Will Do
+# What We Will Be Doing

 So, we will perform the following steps;

+VM Setup
- - Setup Docker on a Windows VM
+ - Setup Docker
  - Install VS Code
+ - Setup a Github Account (Optional)

+Azure
  - Create an Azure Account
- - Create an Azure Service Principal Account
+ - Create an Azure Service Principal

+Ansible
  - Create an Ansible Docker Container in VSCode
  - Create our Ansible Playbook
- - Make a Basic VM and deploy it...
+ - Deploy it

 ## VM Setup